grafana/grafana/docs/sources/auth/generic-oauth.md

 > Only available in Grafana v7.2+.

 Customize user login using `login_attribute_path` configuration option.
-Grafana will attempt to evaluate the `login_attribute_path` JMESPath expression against the ID token first and then, if no value found, against the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-The attribute name which will be used for extracting ID token from the returned OAuth token can be customized with `id_token_attribute_name` option.
+Grafana attempts to evaluate the `login_attribute_path` JMESPath expression against the ID token.
+If no value is found, Grafana uses for the path lookup the HTTP response obtained by querying the UserInfo endpoint specified via the `api_url` configuration option.
+The attribute name which will be used for extracting the ID token from the returned OAuth token can be customized with the `id_token_attribute_name` option.

 ## Set up OAuth2 with Auth0